 We use the price cards actually sell for.

-Most MTG price sites show you the median of current listings — a number influenced by speculators, graded copies, and vendors who haven't updated inventory in months.
-SpellBook uses TCGPlayer market price: a weighted average of real, completed transactions.
+Most MTG price sites show you the median of current listings; a number influenced by speculators, graded copies, and vendors who haven't updated inventory in months.
+SpellBook leads with TCGPlayer market price, a weighted average of real, completed transactions, and puts every other source one click away on the card page.

 Market Price vs. Listing Median